Gorges Airfield: History

 Known as Advanced Landing Ground "A-26", the airfield consisted of a single 6000' (1300m) Pierced Steel Planking runway aligned 07/25.
 In addition, tents were used for billeting and also for support facilities; an access road was built to the existing road infrastructure; a dump for supplies, ammunition, and gasoline drums, along with a drinkable water and minimal electrical grid for communications and station lighting.

-The 397th Bombardment Group, moved its B-26 Marauder bombers from RAF Hurn England to Gorges on 16 August, remaining until 11 September 1944.
+The 397th Bombardment Group, moved its Martin B-26 Marauder bombers from RAF Hurn England to Gorges on 16 August, remaining until 11 September 1944.
 The bombers attacked railroad bridges, gun emplacements and fuel dumps, along with railroad marshalling yards and German troop concentrations in the occupied areas of France.

 After the Americans moved east into Central France with the advancing Allied Armies, the airfield was closed on 28 September 1944.
 Today the long dismantled airfield is indistinguishable from the agricultural fields in the area.